origooo/vscode-mocha-test-adapter/README.md

 1. Command-line arguments (not applicable in VS Code context)
 2. `.mocharc.js` → `.mocharc.cjs` → `.mocharc.yaml` → `.mocharc.yml` → `.mocharc.jsonc` → `.mocharc.json` → `package.json`
 3. Extension defaults

+**Hot-Reload:**
+- Configuration files are automatically watched for changes
+- When a config file changes, it's reloaded and tests are rediscovered (500ms debounce)
+- If a config file is deleted, defaults are restored
+- No extension reload needed!

 #### Respected Configuration Properties